-In accord with the first assumption, we are demanding that all states within the width $\delta E$ are equally probable.
-This is not unreasonable, for if a single or a few states within $\delta E$ were much more probable than the others, it would amount to accept the possibility that one can prepare single eigenstates.
-Therefore, within the interval $\delta E$ all states should be nearly equally probable, rendering $|a(E)|^2$ a smooth function of $E$.\\
+In agreement with the first assumption, this is equivalent to require that all states within any very small width $\delta E$ are essentially equally probable.
+This is not unreasonable, for if a single or a few states within $\delta E$ were much more probable than the others, it would amount to accept the possibility that one can prepare single eigenstates.\\

 With the two previous assumptions we can write the energy distribution as,